Compensation for victims of criminal injuries

 How can we help with your criminal injury claim?

-Nelsons has a team of specialists who are experienced in handling applications to the CICA and we would be happy to advise you further on whether you have a claim and how to proceed.
+Nelsons has a team of specialists who are experienced in handling applications to the CICA and we would be happy to advise you further on whether you have a criminal injury claim and how to proceed.

 "Nelsons Solicitors Limited's 'excellent' team provides 'a first-class service for claimants'.
 The 'highly specialised and dedicated' group is noted for its particular expertise in the more serious cases, such as birth, brain and spinal injuries.
 Multi-party actions are an area of particular strength, as is inquest-related litigation."Legal 500